-4.3 Using the pore-water pressure measured during the test, the shear strength determined from this test method can be expressed in terms of effective stress.
-This shear strength may be applied to field conditions where full drainage can occur (drained conditions) or where pore pressures induced by loading can be estimated, and the field stress conditions are similar to those in the test method.

-4.4 The shear strength determined from the test expressed in terms of total stresses (undrained conditions) or effective stresses (drained conditions) is commonly used in embankment stability analyses, earth pressure calculations, and foundation design.
+- existing normal stresses and the normal stress changes under drained conditions similar to those in the test method. - 4.3 The shear strength determined from this test method can be expressed in terms of effective stress because a strain rate or load application rate slow enough to allow pore pressure dissipation during shear is used to minimize excess pore pressure conditions.
+The shear strength may be applied to field conditions where full drainage can occur (drained conditions), and the field stress conditions are similar to those in the test method. - 4.4 The shear strength determined from the test is commonly used in embankment stability analyses, earth pressure calculations, and foundation design.

-tained in AnisNestvittetian.
-The threatstand the suitability of the equipment and facilities used.
-Agencies which meet the criteria of Practice D3740 are generally considered capable of competent testing.
+Note 1-Notwithstanding the statements on precision and bias contained in this test method, the precision of this test method is dependent on the competence of the personnel performing it and the suitability of the equipment and facilities used.
+Agencies that meet the criteria of Practice D3740 are generally considered capable of competent testing.
 Users of this test method are cautioned that compliance with Practice D3740 does not ensure reliable testing.
 Reliable testing depends on several factors; Practice D3740 provides a means of evaluating some of those factors.